OpenNebula/hosted-cloud-ionos/README.md

 # OpenNebula Cloud Hosted on IONOS Cloud

-This repository contains the needed code and documentation to achieve an OpenNebula deployment and configuration as a Cloud Hosted on IONOS cloud bare netal resources.
-This repo extends the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation) repository, which is added as a git submodule.
+This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration as a Cloud Hosted on IONOS cloud bare netal resources.
+It extends the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation) repository, which is added as a git submodule.

 ## Table of Contents